MPR-UKD/DICOM_Translator/README.md

 **Example**: A file named `IM-0001-0001.dcm` could be renamed to `John_Doe/20221008_1019/CT_Scan/CT_Scan_dym_00001.dcm` if the patient's name is "John Doe", the exam date is October 8, 2022, at 10:19 AM, and the sequence name is "CT_Scan".

+## Change Logs
+**1.4.0**
+- Zip support added now it is possible to write the data directly into a ZIP file

 ## Requirements

 - **Python:** Version 3.10 or newer